Best Business Schools for Environmentalists (2022)

 To summarize, the primary curriculum for Sloan students interested in environmental and social impact is MIT’s sustainability certificate.
 This curriculum is a campus-wide program offered by the business school to all master’s degree candidates at MIT.

 The sustainability certificate first requires a course in system dynamics, a foundation subject within the discipline.
-The program also requires the Sustainable Business Laboratory, a 13-year-old class where students work in teams on problems faced by real firms attempting to advance sustainability strategies.
-Coursework also includes a sustainability capstone class during students’ final term, along with a broad selection of sustainability electives.
+The program also directs the Sustainable Business Laboratory, a 13-year-old class where students work in teams on problems faced by actual firms attempting to advance sustainability strategies.
+Coursework includes a sustainability capstone class during students’ final term and a broad selection of sustainability electives.

 Currently, one hot research topic within the Sustainability Initiative involves climate gentrification.
 First identified by Harvard researchers, this effect relates property values to climate change.